What is a pension plan?

 Yes, your employer, too: Your company might match a portion of the money you put in, up to a certain percentage of your income.

-Let’s say you want to contribute 10% to your plan.
-If you earn $2,000 each payday, $200 will be taken out of your pay and placed into your 401(k).
+Let’s say you want to contribute 10% of your salary to your 401(k) plan.
+If you earn $2,000 each pay period, $200 will be taken out of your pay and placed into your 401(k).
 Your employer might contribute 50 cents for every dollar you put in, up to 6% of your salary.

 One benefit of a 401(k) is that it’s tax-deferred.
 A part of your paycheck goes directly into your plan before income taxes are taken out, and the money grows tax-free until you withdraw it in retirement.